 Looking Ahead to Teach Them Diligently D.C.

 This year our family is planning to attend the Teach Them Diligently Convention in Washington D.C., taking place May 15-17.
 As residents of Oklahoma, this is a huge thing for our family.
-My husband and children have never been to […]
+My husband and children have never been to the East Coast, and I was only 16 years old […]

 “Freedom Worth Defending” – 29th Annual Oklahoma Homeschool Capitol Day

 Our family decided to attend this year’s Oklahoma Homeschool Capitol Day.
 I took our two daughters to this event seven years ago, when our son Joel was only a year old.
-Hannah had made homemade apple pies for our Representative […]
+Hannah had made homemade apple pies for our Representative and Senator.
+We hadn’t attended since then because the girls […]

 Top Homeschooling Posts of 2013: Hands-On